Xitric/BicepLearningPath/best-practices.md

 ## Documenting

-- Add a multi-line comment as a manifest at the top of each Bicep template to document its purpose, version, and responsible team members.
+- Add a multi-line comment as a manifest at the top of each Bicep template to document its purpose.

-- Document only unique logic, complex expressions, or workarounds for odd behavior in the Azure Resource Manager.

 - Some resource types such as Azure policies and RBAC assignments include a description property for documenting their purpose.
 This must always be filled in for future reference.

+- For every variable, resource, and output, consider if it will provide value to document its purpose using the `@description()` decorator to improve IntelliSense.
+This decorator should not be used when the description of the resource is trivial or otherwise obvious.

+- Limit comments to documenting only unique logic, complex expressions, or workarounds for odd behavior in the Azure Resource Manager.